 Now established as one of the most challenging sportive routes in the UK cycling calendar, the Bradwell Hill Billy has opened entries for the 2019 event, which takes place on Sunday 23 June.
-Dubbed the Peak District’s answer to the Fred Whitton due to its 7 tough climbs adding up to 2300m of ascent, the Bradwell Hill Billy attracts local cyclists as well as those from further afield looking for a day of hardcore cycling taking in staggeringly beautiful parts of the Peak District you’ve probably never seen before.
+Dubbed the Peak District’s answer to the Fred Whitton due to its 7 tough climbs adding up to 2300m of ascent over 78km riding, the Bradwell Hill Billy attracts local cyclists as well as those from further afield looking for a day of hardcore cycling taking in staggeringly beautiful parts of the Peak District you’ve probably never seen before.

 First organised to raise money for Bradwell Preschool in 2014, the event immediately established itself as one of the most challenging in the cycle sportive calendar.
 This year is now its 5th year and we are hoping to celebrate this with a few on the day events.

 The day allows a maximum of 200 entrants keeping the ride a small event and not over subscribing our beautiful country roads.